 Brachytherapy (brak-e-THER-uh-pee) is a method for destroying cancer cells by placing small radioactive sources into the tumor.
 Brachytherapy allows physicians to deliver radiation to a tightly defined target area, keeping the doses to the surrounding healthy tissue low.

-At Froedtert & the Medical College, patients undergo a CT scan and MRI prior to each brachytherapy treatment, allowing precisely targeted treatment that may improve outcomes and decrease toxicity (side effects) from treatment.
+Patients undergo a CT scan and MRI prior to each brachytherapy treatment, allowing precisely targeted treatment that may improve outcomes and decrease toxicity (side effects) from treatment.

 There are two general types of brachytherapy: low-dose-rate brachytherapy and high-dose-rate brachytherapy.